The Mini Monstera, an exciting new tropical species with big aspirations in a little(ish) package.

-The Rhaphidaphora tetrasperma is known for its love of vining and is frequently seen climbing up trellises, poles, and walls.
 As this plant grows older and taller, the splits and holes on its leaves become more prominent as the leaves also grow slightly in size, though it’s uncommon for the leaves to get larger than six inches (15 cm).
-However, this species of Rhaphidaphora is happy to stay small in an enclosed terrarium as well, learning to fit the space its in.

 Varieties & Similar Plants

-For obvious reasons, the Rhaphidaphora tetrasperma is often confused and misclassified as a member of the Monstera or Philodendron genus because it is also an Aroid that shares many similarities when looking at the surface.
-Within its own genus, there are very few well-known Rhaphidaphors besides the tetrasperma or the decursiva, another plant with a habit of splitting its leaves.
+For obvious reasons, the Rhaphidophora tetrasperma is often confused and misclassified as a member of the Monstera or Philodendron genus because it’s also an Aroid that shares many similarities at first glance.